TheRealNev/TheRealNev/README.md

-- 👋 Hi, I’m @TheRealNev
+- 👋 Hi, I’m Ryan.
-- 👀 I’m interested in: front-end technologies, UX/UI Design and Engineering
+- 👀 I’m interested in: front-end technologies, UX Design and UI Engineering.
-- 🌱 I’m currently learning: JavaScript, React, Affinity designer, Affinity Photo
+- 🌱 I’m currently learning/brushing up on: JavaScript, React, Affinity designer, Affinity Photo.
-- 💞️ I’m looking to collaborate on: websites, and web-based application
+- 💞️ I’m looking to collaborate on: websites, web-based applications, and anything else that I can use my front-end skills on.
-- 📫 How to reach me ...
+- 📫 Email me @ realryanneville@gmail.com

 <!---
 TheRealNev/TheRealNev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.